akeneo/pim-community-dev/Bundle/SecurityBundle/readme.md

  */
  class MyEntity
 ```
+**permissions** parameter is used is used to specify the access list for the entity.
+This parameter is optional.
+If it is not specified, or is "All", it is considered that the entity access to all available security permissions.

+You can create your list of accesses.
+For example, the string "VIEW;EDIT" will set the permissions parameters for the entity for viewing and editing.

 **group_name** parameter is used to group entities by groups in UI edit page.
 Now this parameter is not in use.

 You can use @Acl and @AclAncestor annotations to protect controller actions.